How To Clear Up Your Adult Acne. Step By Step.

 Exfoliation is the most important thing you can do on a regular basis to be fighting acne both in terms of preventing it and treating it.
 Whether you choose to use a chemical or physical exfoliant, know that this step will help prevent breakouts by keeping your pores clear and helping to remove any clogs you currently have.
 One of my favorite organic exfoliating products is MintPear Beauty’s Pumpkin Enzyme Exfoliating Masque.
 The MintPear Pumpkin Enzyme Exfoliating Masque is loaded with fruit enzymes and alpha hydroxyl acids (AHAs) and 5% Glycolic Acid, promoting and increasing cell turnover, resulting in brighter and smoother skin!
 The Pumpkin Enzyme gently exfoliates your skin, helps even the appearance of skin tone, smooth the look of fine lines and wrinkles, and clarify to reveal skin that looks smoother, younger, radiant, and revitalized.

 As we mentioned, pimples form when a pore gets clogged with dirt, oil, and dead skin cells.
 If bacteria are also present, the pimple might get inflamed, meaning it becomes red, swollen, and painful.
-Not all pimples are inflamed, but inflamed acne tend to be extra unpleasant to deal with.
+Not all pimples are inflamed, but inflamed acne tends to be extra unpleasant to deal with.
 So finding ways to calm them down while treating the root of the problem is essential.
+One way to calm them down is by stimulating the lymphatic drainage system.
 It is super important to pay attention to the ingredients in your skincare products and to try to stick to products that have fewer ingredients.